didipta/expense_tracker_app/README.md

 - Error management

 ✅ **Offline-First**
-Built with local caching using `sqflite`, `hive`, or `isar` to ensure data persistence even without an internet connection.
+Built with local caching using `sqflite` to ensure data persistence even without an internet connection.

 ---